baoquoc2708/infositer/README.md

 * Pull the merged changes: ` git pull origin master `

 * Run the build task.
-This packages changes and places them into the proper locations of the master folder:  `gulp ba-build`
+This packages changes and places them into the proper locations of the master folder:  `gulp infosite-build`

 * Open FileZilla, connect to the server and drag "dynamic" from the master folder into the root folder of the server (only prod-dev and staging.
 NEVER the live server)